SigLino: Efficient Multi-Teacher Distillation for Agglomerative Vision Foundation Models: Abstract

 \section{Abstract}

 Vision foundation models trained via multi-teacher distillation offer a promising path toward unified visual representations, yet the learning dynamics and data efficiency of such approaches remain underexplored.
 In this paper, we systematically study multi-teacher distillation for vision foundation models and identify key factors that enable training at lower computational cost.
-We introduce Agglomerative Mixture-of-Experts Vision Foundation Models (AMoE), which distill knowledge from SigLIP2 and DINOv3 simultaneously into a Mixture-of-Experts student.
-We show that (1) our Asymmetric Relation-Knowledge Distillation loss preserves the geometric properties of each teacher while enabling effective knowledge transfer, (2) token-balanced batching that packs varying-resolution images into sequences with uniform token budgets stabilizes representation learning across resolutions without sacrificing performance, and (3) hierarchical clustering and sampling of training data—typically reserved for self-supervised learning—substantially improves sample efficiency over random sampling for multi-teacher distillation.
+We introduce SigLino, an efficient family of agglomerative vision foundation models that distill knowledge from SigLIP2 and DINOv3 simultaneously into Dense and Mixture-of-Experts students.
+We show that (1) our Asymmetric Relation-Knowledge Distillation loss preserves the geometric properties of each teacher while enabling effective knowledge transfer, (2) token-balanced batching that packs varying-resolution images into sequences with uniform token budgets stabilizes representation learning across resolutions without sacrificing performance, (3) hierarchical clustering and sampling of training data—typically reserved for self-supervised learning—substantially improves sample efficiency over random sampling for multi-teacher distillation, and (4) the resulting representations transfer effectively to early-fusion Grounding-VLMs, outperforming models trained from scratch.
 By combining these findings, we curate OpenLVD200M, a 200M-image corpus that demonstrates superior efficiency for multi-teacher distillation.
-Instantiated in a Mixture-of-Experts.
-We release OpenLVD200M and distilled models.
+Instantiated in a Mixture-of-Experts, our SigLino-MoE initializes an early-fusion Grounding-VLM that replaces the conventional ViT→LLM stack, demonstrating improved performance compared to a model trained from scratch.
+We release OpenLVD200M and five distilled checkpoints comprising MoE and dense variants.